Wiebke Esdar: Member of the German Parliament, 2017–present

 Esdar has been a member of the German Bundestag since the 2017 elections, representing Bielefeld and Gütersloh.
 In parliament, served on the Finance Committee and the Committee on Education, Research and Technology Assessment from 2018 to 2021.
 In this capacity, she was her parliamentary group's rapporteur on universities.
-Since 2021, she has been part of the Budget Committee.
+Since 2021, she has been part of the Budget Committee and the Audit Committee.
 In 2022, she also joined the parliamentary body charged with overseeing a 100 billion euro special fund to strengthen Germany’s armed forces.

-Within the SPD parliamentary group, Esdar belongs to the Parliamentary Left, a left-wing movement.
+Within the SPD parliamentary group, Esdar belongs to the Parliamentary Left, a left-wing movement; she has been co-chairing the group since 2022, alongside Matthias Miersch and Sönke Rix.
+Since 2023, she has been leading the Bundestag group of SPD parliamentarians from North Rhine-Westphalia, the largest delegation within the party’s parliamentary group, alongside Dirk Wiese.

 In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the Free Democrats (FDP) following the 2021 German elections, Esdar was part of her party's delegation in the working group on innovation and research, co-chaired by Thomas Losse-Müller, Katharina Fegebank and Lydia Hüskens.

+Since 2025, Esdar has been serving as deputy chair of her parliamentary group, under the leadership of chairman Matthias Miersch.
+In this capacity, she oversees the group’s legislative activities on the national budget, research, media and cultural affairs.